Roshan003/Decentralized-Cloud-Storage/README.md

 - **Frontend**: Built using React.js for user interaction.
 - **Backend**: Smart contracts written in Solidity, deployed on the Ethereum blockchain.
 - **Storage**: Files are stored on IPFS, a decentralized file storage system.
+(In our case we are using pinata cloud)
 - **MetaMask**: Used for user authentication and blockchain interaction.

 ## 3. Installation and Setup